47degrees/LambdaTest/README.md

 ### DEPRECATION NOTICE
 The LambdaTest was a small Scala library, written in a functional style, to write test suites for Scala code.
 It was developed between Nov 2016 and May 2018.
 47 Degrees has discontinued the development and maintenance of this library.
-The source code is left here for those interesting in studying it.
+The source code is left here for those interested in studying it.

 ## Introduction
 LambdaTest is a testing library for Scala code.